Stuk/jszip/documentation/api_jszip/generate.md

 When using `DOS`, the attribute `dosPermissions` of each file is used.
 When using `UNIX`, the attribute `unixPermissions` of each file is used.

+If you set the platform value on nodejs, be sure to use `process.platform`.
+`fs.stats` returns a non executable mode for folders on windows, if you force the platform to `UNIX` the generated zip file will have a strange behavior on UNIX platforms.

 __Returns__ : The generated zip file.

 __Throws__ : An exception if the asked `type` is not available in the browser,